hongyi-zhao/ariadne/README.md

 ariadne allows:

-1. reverse searching through previous commands and the paths where they were run
+1. Reverse searching through previous commands and the paths where they were run
-2. extracting either the path or command
+2. Extracting either the path or command
-3. quick filtering with current path
+3. Quick filtering with current path
-4. filtering of duplicate commands
+4. Filtering of duplicate commands
-5. toggling of date, command, path fields in search output
+5. Toggling of date, command, path fields in search output

 ![animation](https://github.com/gawells/demos/blob/master/ariadne1.gif)